code-ape/website/content/posts/ebpf_past_present_future.md

 2. **Loading the program into the kernel and creating necessary eBPF-maps.**
 This is done using the `bpf` syscall in Linux.
 This syscall allows for the byte code to be loaded along with a declaration of the the type of eBPF program that's being loaded.
-As of writing eBPF has program types for usage as a socket filter, kprobe handler, traffic control scheduler, traffic controller action, tracepoint handler, Express Data Path (XDP), performance monitor, cgroup restriction, and light weight tunnel.
+As of this writing, eBPF has program types for usage as a socket filter, kprobe handler, traffic control scheduler, traffic control action, tracepoint handler, eXpress Data Path (XDP), performance monitor, cgroup restriction, and light weight tunnel.
-The syscall also is used for the instantiation eBPF-maps used by the eBPF programs.
+The syscall is also used for initializing eBPF-maps.
 This series will explain the options and implementation detail of this syscall in its second installment, which hasn't been posted yet.
-The third installment work through using current Linux tools, mainly `tc` and `ip` from iproute2, for this purpose and ones following that will work through the low level operations of this in detail.
+The third installment works through using current Linux tools, mainly `tc` and `ip` from iproute2, for this purpose and ones following that will work through the low level operations of this in detail.
 For those looking for more information in the mean time, please see the [Further Reading section]({{< ref "#further-reading" >}}) of this article.

 3. **Attaching the loaded program to a system.**